 -Sales Contact: The sales contacts are set at the Party level within the Manage Party page

--Disclaimer: The default disclaimer set up within the Manage Party page will appear.
-User can made edits to the default disclaimer.
+-Notes: The Notes section is set up within the Manage Party page.
+User can create/ edit the default Note.

 RATE SCHEDULES Workstream

 -Attach Fee Schedule from Rate Schedule library or begin with a blank template.
 When attaching a scheduled from the Rate Schedule library, only templates belonging to the party on the document will populate as an option to attach.

 When attaching the schedule a type (Cost+ or All In) and service type (Full Service, Executing Only or Clearing Only) must be defined.

 Full Service: fee and commission schedule containing both execution and clearing commissions, exchange fees and clearing fees

 Executing Only: fee and commission schedule containing only execution commissions and exchange fees charged to the execution broker

 Clearing Only: fee and commission schedule containing only clearing commissions, exchange fees charged to the clearing broker and clearing fees

 FCR will populate the Exchange Fee and Clearing Fee per rate line based on the Client's Exchange Membership.
 The Client manages their party's exchange membership in Manage Parties page.
 If the Client is not an active FCR party then the Broker can set memberships.
 These memberships can be applied and updated by selecting the "Memberships" button when viewing the rate schedule which opens a list of exchanges specific to the rate schedule where the Broker can select a membership type.